Integralist/integralist.co.uk/content/posts/go-style-guide.md

   - Values: `Err<T>` (e.g. `var ErrFoo = errors.New("bar: baz")`).
 - Interfaces:
   - When an interface includes multiple methods, choose a name that accurately describes its purpose.
-  - Interfaces that specify just one method are usually just that function name with 'er' appended to it.
+  - Interfaces defining one method are named the same as the method with 'er' appended.
     - Sometimes the result isn't correct English, that's OK.
     - Sometimes we use English to make it nicer.
 - Return values on exported functions should only be named for documentation purposes.